Philosophy, Computing, and Artificial Intelligence

 2-tuples (x, y).

-x is a 784-dimensional array
+x is a 1-D array of 784 pixel intensities

 that represents image.

-array that represents the label for image.
+the label for image.

 training_data[0] is the first tuple.